 - If a different department is NOT listed in column 4, complete the Computer Sciences enrollment request form linked there

-To request permission to enroll in any other UW course, complete the Course Enrollment Permission Form no later than ten days before your enrollment appointment.
-You may also use this form to report a problem enrolling in a business school course you believe should be open to you.
+To request permission to enroll in any other none business UW course, complete the Course Enrollment Permission Form no later than ten days before your enrollment appointment.
+You can enroll in any courses that do not have any requisite

 Wisconsin School of Business exchange students may enroll for courses in the following departments:

 - Accounting and Information Systems (ACCT I S)

 - Actuarial Science (ACT SCI)

 - Management and Human Resources (M H R)

 - Marketing (MARKETING)

 - Real Estate and Urban Land Economics (REAL EST)